google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

     Content-Type: text/html; charset=UTF-8

-If you want to narrow the scope to a specific user agent, insert user agent name before `noindex`.
+If you want to narrow the scope to a specific user agent, insert the user agent name before `noindex`.

     HTTP/1.1 200 OK